ooz/Confopy/README.md

 Confopy
 =======

-Asserting the linguistic and structural quality of scientific texts.
+Asserts the linguistic and structural quality of scientific texts.

-Written in Python.
+Confopy is a command-line tool that accepts one or multiple PDF documents and prints textual reports.
+Currently it only works for German papers.

 Name origin: Confopy := Conform + Python